 Now with the remaining mayo and mustard combination, smear it on the outside of the pork loin.
 Next, pour the grated parmesan cheese over the loin so it sticks to the mayonnaise and mustard on the outside.

-Cook the pork loin in a rack in roasting pan.
+Cook the pork loin on a rack in a roasting pan.
 While you could easily just cook this in a casserole pan, it may stick to the bottom.
 This will help it from sticking.
-Pop it in a preheated oven on 425º and cook for about 35-45 minutes.
+Pop it in a preheated oven at 425º and cook for about 35-45 minutes.
 Depending on how large the pork loin is will depend on how long it really needs to cook.
-Make sure the inside of the pork loin reaches 145º before removing from the oven.
+Make sure the inside of the pork loin reaches 145º before removing it from the oven.
 Remember a blush pink pork loin is full of flavor and completely cooked.

 Cordon Bleu Pork Loin

 - 2 teaspoons lemon pepper or garlic pepper seasoning